Stormbase/django-otp-webauthn/docs/contributing/index.rst

 Other guidelines
 ----------------

-Please, also follow these guidelines when contributing to the documentation:
+Also, follow these guidelines when contributing to the documentation:

 .. toctree::
     :maxdepth: 1